lomigmegard/akka-http-cors/README.md

 - [ ] Tests, lots of tests.

 ## Quick Start
 This project is not deployed to maven.
-If you want to try it, just copy the unique source file inside your project.
+If you want to try it, just copy the whole `cors` packagee inside your project.
+Let me know if you would like me to publish it on maven, if so just create an issue.

 The simplest way to enable CORS in your application is to use the `cors` directive.
 Settings are passed as a parameter to the directive, with defaults provided for convenience.